• Skip to primary navigation

 • Preheat oven to 350 degrees.

 • Gently crumble chicken into a large bowl.
 In a separate dish, combine all dry ingredients and mix together, then sprinkle over ground chicken.
-Add remaining wet ingredients to the meatloaf mix and thoroughly combine.
+Add remaining wet ingredients to the raw meatloaf mix and thoroughly combine.

 • In a separate dish, prepare the meatloaf glaze by mixing ketchup, brown sugar, and Worcestershire sauce together.